Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: CONCLUSION

-We apply our methods to an empirical setting of adoption of anti-malarial bednets, using data from an experiment by Dupas (2014) in rural Kenya.
+We apply our methods to an empirical setting of adoption of anti-malarial bednets, using data from a pricing experiment by Dupas (2014) in rural Kenya.
 We find that accounting for spillovers provides different predictions for demand and welfare resulting from hypothetical, means-tested subsidy rules.
-In particular, with \emph{positive} interaction effects, predicted demand when including spillover is \emph{lower} for less generous eligibility criteria, compared to demand predicted by ignoring spillovers.
+In particular, with \emph{positive} interaction effects, predicted demand when including spillovers are \emph{lower} for less generous eligibility criteria, compared to demand predicted by ignoring spillovers.
 At more generous eligibility thresholds, the conclusion reverses.
 As for welfare, if negative health externalities are present, then subsidy-ineligibles can suffer welfare loss due to increased use by subsidized buyers in the neighborhood; if solely conforming effects are present and there is no health-related externality, then welfare can improve.
-Specifically, our welfare bounds applied to the bednet data show that a $200$ KSh subsidy with eligibility threshold equal to the 75th percentile of wealth has an average (across eligibles and ineligibles combined) cash equivalent of between $-14$ to $+10$ KSh when including spillovers; equals $-1.48$ KSh under symmetric spillover, and about $13$ KSh when all spillovers are ignored.
-The potential welfare loss of ineligibles and non-buyers translates into larger estimates of potential deadweight loss from price intervention.
-We perform robustness checks allowing for village-level unobservables and a semiparametric specification.

-The implication of these results for applied work is that under social interactions, welfare analysis of potential interventions requires more information regarding individual channels of spillover than knowledge of solely the choice probability functions (inclusive of a social interaction term).
-Belief-eliciting surveys provide a potential solution.
+The implication of these results for applied work is that under social interactions, welfare analysis of potential interventions requires more information regarding individual channels of spillovers than knowledge of solely the choice probability functions inclusive of a social interaction term.
+Belief-eliciting surveys, recording the reasons behind the subjects' actions, can provide a potential solution.

-We conclude by noting that we have used the basic and most popular specification of interactions, viz. that physical neighbors constitute an individual's peer group.
-This also seems reasonable in the context of our application, which concerns adoption of a health product in physically separated Kenyan villages.
-It would be interesting to extend our analysis to other network structures, e.g. those based on ethnicity, caste, socioeconomics distance, etc. We leave that to future work.